 - The minimum amount stated will be less if you lease the land upon which your Restaurant sits.

 - The cost of purchasing unimproved land will vary significantly depending on location, availability of utilities, and other factors.
 Depending on the market conditions and other factors in your geographic area, your land costs may vary from the estimates.

 - Culver’s estimates that the size of your land will range from 40,000 to 50,000 square feet.

-- Culver’s assumes that you will acquire land and build the building for the Restaurant, which estimate is for the cost of developing the site and constructing a new building.
+- Culver’s assumes that you will acquire land and build the building for the Restaurant, and this estimate is for the cost of constructing a new building.
 The minimum amount stated will be less if you lease the building for your Restaurant.

 - The Restaurant premises are typically freestanding.
 This estimate includes the expense of a new, completely finished building, including carpentry, all interior finishes, mechanical, electrical, and plumbing.

 - This estimate also includes fees for architectural and engineering services such as site planning, state approvals, and other permits for building, heating and airconditioning, plumbing, bid review, construction coordination, pay request review, and project closeout.

 - You may also buy an existing building to convert into a Culver’s Restaurant at a lower cost than new construction.

 5. Travel, Living, and Other Expenses During Training: $20,000 to $80,000